What services do I need?

-Does Ohio Valley Home Health Care provide back-up coverage?
+Does Ohio Valley Home Care provide back-up coverage?

 We are on call 24 hours a day, 7 days a week, 365 days a year.
 Our clients are never left unattended during pre-arranged schedules.

-All Ohio Valley Home Health team members are fully insured, in accordance with state law, and are fully bonded against theft.
+All Ohio Valley Home Health team members are fully insured and bonded in accordance with state law.

-How are Ohio Valley Home Health employees supervised?
+How are Ohio Valley Home Care employees supervised?

-Can I request Ohio Valley Home Health by name?
+Can I request Ohio Valley Home Care by name?

 Absolutely.
 Just ask your doctor.
 Federal law gives patients the freedom to choose their health care provider.

-Ohio Valley Home Health is located at 204 Pearl Street, Suite 201 in New Albany, Indiana, and serves individuals and families throughout southern Indiana.
+Ohio Valley Home Care is located at 204 Pearl Street, Suite 201 in New Albany, Indiana, and serves individuals and families throughout southern Indiana.

-What qualifies as a “Home” when Home Health Care is being considered?
+What qualifies as a “Home” when Home Care is being considered?

 Your doctor will decide the number, frequency and duration of visits, based on your needs and health status.

-Does Ohio Valley Home Health choose and train Home Health staff?
+Does Ohio Valley Home Care choose and train Home Care staff?

-At Ohio Valley Home Health, we carefully screen and train our home health team members, including background checks and personal and professional references.
+At Ohio Valley Home Care, we carefully screen and train our home care team members, including background checks and personal and professional references.
 Patient care staff have professional licenses and certifications that are applicable to their role.
-Once hired, Ohio Valley Home Health employees participate in extensive orientation and ongoing training programs.
+Once hired, Ohio Valley Home Care employees participate in extensive orientation and ongoing training programs.

-Is hospitalization a requirement to receive Home Health Care?
+Is hospitalization a requirement to receive Home Care services?